 As you can see, there are so many options for climbing.
 All have there benefits and challenges.
 So let’s dig in a little deeper to explore those.

 Free climbing allows you more freedom on the rock face.
 Climbers are no longer using aiding equipment but instead are the rocks for climbing.

 Below are the different types of free rock climbing.

 As the name describes, roped rock climbing uses the typical climbing rope.

-In some cases, climbers have someone attached on the other side of the rope that can help stop you if you fall, this is also called belaying.
+In some cases, climbers have someone attached to the other side of the rope that can help stop you if you fall.
+This is also called belaying.
 This belay will help support you as you climb up the rock surface, and they will be the person that helps lower you down once you have completed your climb.

 The belay aspect is the reason that it’s perfect for beginners.
 It allows the new climber to have a safety net if you run into any issues.

 In other cases, the climber does not have a belay.
 This is called solo climbing.
 You still have anchored into the rock face that gives you safety, but because they are spaced out in most cases, you will fall a little further since you don’t have a belay to catch you.

 This is the type of roped climbing that you also see in indoor rock climbing gyms and is also good for beginners.
 The rope is already in place at the top of the rock face allowing you not to worry about placing anchors and stringing the rope as you climb.